We beg your knowledgeable advice:

 We have tried selling EPUB versions of the magazine, on Amazon, iTunes, and elsewhere.
 But EPUBs and nicely formatted magazines, as a combination, are a complicated can-of-worms.
 Buy us a beer and we’ll tell you all about that.
 We might some day make additional EPUBs, but not in the very near future.

-We do now sell some back issues as PDFs, via E-junkie.
+We have, for some time now, been offering some back issues as PDFs, via E-junkie.
 E-junkie has its virtues, BUT… E-junkie does not have any good way to handle subscriptions.